Snackmonger/aristoxenus/readme.rst

 Originally the nomenclature module was a Nomenclature class.
 The 'state' consisted of the generated nomenclatural material, and all the methods either generated material, or provided access to it.
 I asked myself why it was necessary for the class to exist at all, and took it as an opportunity to try a more functional approach.
-Python often seems to be written in class-based schemata almost by default, but I am realizing more and more that this sometimes introduces unnecessary complexity.

 I am curious to see what mistakes I will recognize in this module after a couple more months of study.